Application Requirements

 EligibilityRequired Action

-A current Duke or DKU studentNothing, automatic
+A current Duke or DKU studentNo action is needed, automatic

-EdAssist by Bright Horizons benefitsApply to a participating Duke engineering master’s program
+EdAssist by Bright Horizons benefitsApply to a participating Duke engineering master’s program and indicate this in the application

-Submitted a Duke Graduate School Application and paid a Duke application fee for the same term of admissionSend proof of payment to pratt_masters@duke.edu
+Submitted and paid an application fee for a Duke Graduate School Application to the Master of Science in BME, CEE, ECE, or MEMS only for the same term of admission Send proof of payment to pratt_masters@duke.edu

-Attended a live event hosted by Duke’s Pratt School of Engineering, in person or onlineAn active but unsubmitted Pratt School of Engineering application
+Attended a live event hosted by Duke’s Pratt School of Engineering, in person or onlineAn active but un-submitted Pratt School of Engineering application

 Participated in the Peace Corps or Teach for America, within one year of your date of applicationSend a letter signed by the program director verifying your participation within one year of application to pratt_masters@duke.edu